 Yaateeh runners!
 Welcome to the Asaayi Mountain Runs 20K & 10K

-REGISTRATION – Online registration for both the 20k and 10k is now open through noon on Friday, June 13 at the NavajoYES website: www.navajoyes.org On-site registration will be held at the race site at Camp Asaayi between 7:00-9:00 a.m. on race morning.
-Registration includes a performance t-shirt, race poster, course support, post-race food, overall pottery awards and age-group gear awards.
+REGISTRATION – Online registration for both the 20K and 10K is now open through noon on Friday, August 14 at the NavajoYES website: www.navajoyes.org On-site registration will be held at the race site at Camp Asaayi between 7:30-8:45 a.m. on race morning.
+Registration includes a performance t-shirt, race poster, course support, post-race food, overall and age-group awards.

-FOOD & SUPPORT – Your registration includes a light pre-race breakfast of fruit, muffins and juice between 8:00-10:00.
+FOOD & SUPPORT – Your registration includes a light pre-race breakfast of fruit, breakfast bars and juice between 7:30-9:00.
 On-course support will include Honey Stinger gels, Tailwind Nutrition, sweet and salty snacks and fresh fruit.
 There will also be post-race food.

-CAMPING – Rustic camping is available at Camp Asaayi on Friday night and there is indoor camping in the Camp Asaayi lodge.
+CAMPING – Rustic camping is available at Camp Asaayi on Friday night.
 There will be portajohns at the site.
 There is no power, running water, modern restrooms or wi-fi at the camp, and very limited phone reception.

 COURSE – The route is all trail and dirt road.
 Both races loop around Lake Asaayi and climb in to the surrounding hills, with beautiful sweeping views of the valley 500-feet below.
 There is a major descent in the second half of both races and a gradual climb back to the finish line (and your car) over the final ½ mile.

-The Asaayi Mountain Runs and the Navajo Parks Race Series is co-sponsored by the nonprofit organization NavajoYES and Navajo Parks & Recreation, with major support from the Office of Navajo President & Vice President, Navajo Rangers, NTEC, Tailwind Nutrition, Monument Valley View Hotel, Teec Nos Pos Trading Post and Honey Stinger.
+The Asaayi Mountain Runs and the Navajo Parks Race Series is co-sponsored by the nonprofit organization NavajoYES and Navajo Parks & Recreation, with major support from the Office of Navajo President & Vice President, Navajo Rangers, Tailwind Nutrition, Teec Nos Pos Trading Post, Navajo United Way and Honey Stinger.